What is Acoustic Neuroma?

 Keep these tips in mind as you care for your loved one:

 - Educate yourself about the disorder.
 Learn all you can about acoustic neuroma.
 The disease symptoms are invisible, and sometimes your loved one might feel as if no one understands what they’re going through.
-Aim to make yourself an expert on the condition so that you can be a better caregiver and a better advocate for your loved one’s treatment.
+Aim to make yourself an expert on the condition to be a better caregiver and a better advocate for your loved one’s treatment.

 - Be compassionate.
 Your loved one is likely to be frightened if their hearing is threatened or if their symptoms limit their daily routines.
-Show them that you understand their concerns and that you’re ready to support them.
+Show them that you understand their concerns and are ready to support them.

 - Get help.
 Finding people who know what it’s like to deal with acoustic neuroma can make it easier for you and your loved one to cope with the disease.
 Ask your healthcare provider for a referral to support groups and resources.